 Usually a technical writer will undertake the following day-to-day tasks:

-- Analyse the information needs of the user
+- Analysing the information needs of the user

-- Work with sales and marketing specialists to understand existing user materials and the purpose of new guides
+- Working with sales and marketing specialists to understand existing user materials and the purpose of new guides

-- Write high quality, easy to understand material, print or online, for user guides/instruction manuals
+- Writing top quality, easy to understand material, print or online, for user guides/instruction manuals

-- Proofread, scrutinise and edit own work and the work of others
+- Proofreading and editing your own work and the work of others

-- Make amendments to written material in line with the suggestions of other departments
+- Making amendments to written material in line with the suggestions of other departments

-- Commission illustrations, diagrams and photographs and incorporate them into text
+- Commissioning illustrations, diagrams and photographs and incorporating them into text

 - Create tutorials for users or internal staff

-- Edit and update existing user guides and marketing materials
+- Editing and updating existing user guides and marketing materials

 - Interpersonal skills: As a technical writer you will spend a lot of time interacting with internal ‘experts’ who develop the products you write about.
-You need to possess the ability to tease out their technical knowledge and put it into simplified, but not over-simplified, language.
+You need to have the ability to tease out their technical knowledge and put it into simplified (not over-simplified) language.

-An undergraduate degree is expected here.
-‘Technical’ degrees in computer science or engineering are considered the best subjects but, conversely, English may also stand you in good stead.
+An undergraduate degree is normally expected for the role of technical writer.
+‘Technical’ degrees in computer science or engineering are considered the prime subjects, although English may also stand you in good stead.
 Sometimes an HND qualification in the area you wish to work in will suffice.
-Career qualifications can be accessed through the Institute of Scientific and Technical Communicators.
+Check out technical communication courses from the Institute of Scientific and Technical Communicators.